Bira/octopus-carnival/_drafts/wir-mm-4e-dryad.md

 ### Dryad Briar Witch

-This MM entry is a Level 13 Elite Skirmisher with 262 HP.
+This MM entry is a Level 13 Elite Controller with 262 HP.
 Unlike the "normal" Witch from the MV, this one is all about the thorns.

 The Briar Witch has _two_ auras: Curse of Thorns has radius 3 and deals 2 damage